lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 several libraries is submitted as long as at least one of them is allowed.

 By default all music libraries are allowed.

+## Configuration file migrations

+The plugin implements a single config migration process - to gracefully handle new feature releases as well as failure recovery.
+Migration always runs on server startup.
+During migration, a backup copy of the config file is automatically created (and removed as well if the migration succeeds).
+If the migration fails, then automatic recovery is attempted from the backup file.

+If the configuration file cannot be read at all, the plugin keeps a copy of it as`.corrupted.bak` and starts with default settings.
+The original file stays untouched until configuration is modified in the web UI.